Codeception/Codeception/docs/modules/Selenium.md

 * browser *required* - browser that would be launched
 * host  - Selenium server host (localhost by default)
 * port - Selenium server port (4444 by default)
+* delay - set delay between actions in milliseconds (1/1000 of second) if they run too fast

 ## Public Properties